GeneHit/Paper_Notes/reinforcement&imitation_learning/What_Would_You_Do_Acting_by_Learning_to_Predict.md

-What Would You Do?
-Acting by Learning to Predict
+[What Would You Do?
+Acting by Learning to Predict][What Would You Do]
 ===
 The article learn tasks directly from visual demonstrations by learning to predict the outcome of human and robot actions on an environment.